aywengo/react-app-blog-resume/README.md

 Start developing React JS applications easily with the included tooling.
 Using gulp with browserify and jasmine for testing.

-Read more about how it works at: [React JS workflow, part 2](http://christianalfoni.github.io/javascript/2014/10/30/react-js-workflow-part2.html)
+Read more about how does it work at: [React JS workflow, part 2](http://christianalfoni.github.io/javascript/2014/10/30/react-js-workflow-part2.html)

 Icons are taken from [here](http://www.iconarchive.com/show/basic-round-social-icons-by-sicons.3.html) and [here](http://www.freefavicon.com/freefavicons/food/iconinfo/cup-of-coffee-152-155473.html)